ambreshgupta12/flutter-key-concept/README.md

 ### Thunks
 Thunks help us to combine different actions or asynchronous methods (eg API calls, database updates) together and allow us to implement more complex logic.

-In our demo application, we’ll use a thunk to implement login related functions:
+-In our demo application, we’ll use a thunk to implement login related functions:
+-present the loading indicator when the user starts the login flow -call the login API and handle the result
+-navigate to the home page if the login was successful -present an error message for incorrect credentials